 Gordon also shrugs off the argument that disclosure and transparency, rather than limits on contributions and expenditures, is the answer.

-“A lot of people making that argument are just people trying to avoid limits,” he says, “Disclosure and transparency are fine, but they don’t change the outcome or reduce the disproportionate influence that big donors have over elected officials.”
+“A lot of people making that argument are just people trying to avoid limits,” Gordon says.
+“Disclosure and transparency are fine, but they don’t change the outcome or reduce the disproportionate influence that big donors have over elected officials.”

 When asked about Gordon’s efforts, former Senate Republican Leader Josh Penry pointed out that many Democratic politicians who speak in favor of stricter campaign finance restrictions don’t necessarily live up to the rhetoric in their own campaigns.
 Ken Gordon, he says, isn’t one of them.